What Are Lymph Nodes, Locations And Diseases

-Hodgkin's disease is one of the serious lymph nodes diseases, and it is a type of cancer, in which the lymphocytes are commonly affected and the victim with this type of cancer becomes vulnerable to many other diseases.
+Hodgkin's disease is one of the serious lymph nodes disorders.
+It is a type of lymph nodes cancer.
+In this carcinoma, the lymphocytes are commonly affected.
+On the other hand, the victim with this type of cancer becomes vulnerable to many other diseases.

 Swollen Lymph Glands

-Lymphadenopahty is the medical term used for the condition of swollen lymph nodes.
+Lymphadenopahty is the medical term for the condition of swollen lymph nodes.
 Lymph nodes often swell up in the presence of an infection or tumour of the adjoining organs.
 It is also one of the main symptoms of many abnormalities and disorders of the body.